-- Preview Email Newsletter

 Policy Center for Maternal Mental Health Urges CDC to Extend PRAMS Funding (10)

 WASHINGTON, Feb.
 2 -- The Policy Center for Maternal Mental Health, Los Angeles, California, has submitted a public comment letter to the U.S. Centers for Disease Control and Prevention urging the agency to extend funding for the Pregnancy Risk Assessment Monitoring System (PRAMS) for another three years.
-The organization emphasizes the program's vital role in maternal and infant health data collection across the United States, arguing that it is essential in addressing the nation's maternal mor more ST
+The organization emphasizes the program's vital role in maternal and infant health data collection across the United States, arguing that it is essential in addressing the nation's maternal mortality crisis.

 Poultry Industry Groups Seek Extension of FSIS Comment Period on Salmonella Reduction Strategies (10)

 WASHINGTON, Feb.
 2 -- The National Chicken Council (NCC), the National Turkey Federation (NTF), and the Meat Institute have submitted a public comment letter to the U.S. Department of Agriculture's Food Safety and Inspection Service (FSIS) following a recent public meeting focused on strategies to reduce Salmonella in poultry products.
-The organizations expressed their gratitude for the opportunity to engage with stakeholders during the January 14, 2026 forum and emphasized the importance of col more ST
+The organizations expressed their gratitude for the opportunity to engage with stakeholders during the January 14, 2026 forum and emphasized the importance of collaborating with FSIS to enhance public health meas more ST

 Procter & Gamble Comments on FDA Guidance for Menstrual Products (10)